anthonykgross/PrestashopWebServiceBundle/README.md

 ## Installation

-Installation is a quick (I promise!)
-7 step process:
+Installation is a quick 4 step process:

 1. Download KkuetNetPrestashopWebServiceBundle using composer
 2. Enable the Bundle
 3. Configure the KkuetNetPrestashopWebServiceBundle
+4. How to use

 ### Step 1: Download KkuetNetPrestashopWebServiceBundle using composer